iqm-finland/cirq-on-iqm/README.rst

 Currently Cirq on IQM can

 * load an arbitrary quantum circuit from a QASM file
-* map it into an equivalent circuit compatible with the chosen IQM architecture
+* map it into an equivalent circuit compatible with the chosen IQM quantum architecture
 * optimize the circuit by commuting and merging gates
 * simulate the circuit using one of Cirq's simulators
-* send circuits to the IQM backend to be run on a real quantum computer
+* run quantum circuits on an IQM quantum computer

 See the `Jupyter Notebook with examples <docs/usage.ipynb>`_.